 We’re filmed almost everywhere we go thanks to the widespread use of CCTV on our streets, and many of us use surveillance cameras to protect our homes and businesses.
 But should these same cameras be used in schools?
 Is it crucial for the safety of our children, or is such a measure unnecessary and invades their privacy?
-Let’s take a look at a few of the main viewpoints of this often controversial topic…

-A sense of security
+1. A sense of security

 Access control and preventing intruders

 An important practical reason to monitor school areas with cameras is access control.
-Schools in particular need to be 100% certain that no unauthorised people or persons are accessing school grounds or buildings.
+Schools, in particular, need to be 100% certain that no unauthorised people or persons are accessing school grounds or buildings.
 This is a child protection issue as well as a general security concern.

-Improving school behaviour and preventing bullying
+2. Improving school behaviour and preventing bullying

-CCTV cameras can be used firstly to deter bullies in the first place, because visible cameras let them know that someone is watching.
+CCTV cameras can be used firstly to deter bullies in the first place because visible cameras let them know that someone is watching.
 The evidence gathered can also be used when confronting bullies and their parents.

-Improving parents’ behaviour
+3. Improving parents’ behaviour

-Cost – should schools be splashing out on school surveillance cameras?
+4. Cost – should schools be splashing out on school surveillance cameras?

-Legal issues and the crucial importance of privacy
+5. Legal issues and the crucial importance of privacy

 One of the biggest concerns that critics of school surveillance cameras tend to have is the issue of privacy.
 Does putting surveillance cameras inside schools violate the right to privacy of its students, even if there is a strong argument for improving security?

-Schools will need to research the data protection, child protection and privacy laws relating to surveillance equipment before installing cameras.
+Schools will need to research data protection, child protection and privacy laws relating to surveillance equipment before installing cameras.
 They’ll also need to put together a watertight policy relating to the use of the equipment, including a full risk assessment.

 The crucial points to remember include the following:

 Not installing cameras in any place where pupils or staff have a reasonable expectation of privacy.
-This means changing rooms, toilet cubicles and showers
+This means changing rooms, toilet cubicles and showers.